Paths between colourings of sparse graphs

 Let $G$ be a graph, and let $k$ be a non-negative integer.
 A $k$-colouring of $G$ is a function $f: V(G) \rightarrow \{1, \dots, k\}$ such that $f(u) \not= f(v)$ whenever $(u, v) \in E(G)$.
 The reconfiguration graph $R_k(G)$ of the $k$-colourings of $G$ has as vertex set the set of all $k$-colourings of $G$ and two vertices of $R_k(G)$ are adjacent if they differ on the colour of exactly one vertex.

-Reconfigurations of colourings of graphs was initiated by Cereceda, van den Heuvel and Johnson ~\cite{CHJ06, CHJ06a} who proved some results on the connectivity of reconfiguration graphs.
-Bonsma and Cereceda \cite{BC09} also considered bounding the diameter of (the components of) $R_k(G)$ for arbitrary graphs~$G$ by obtaining a polynomial bound (in the order of $G$) whenever $k = 3$ and a superpolynomial bound (in the size of $G$) whenever $k \geq 4$.
-This line of research was continued by other researchers where a polynomial bound on the diameter of $R_k(G)$ is sought for every $k \geq 4$ and every $G$ belonging to some special graph class such as, for example, chordal and chordal bipartite graphs \cite{BJLPP14}, graphs of bounded treewidth \cite{bonamy13} and graphs of bounded maximum average degree \cite{bousquet11}.
+The first results on reconfiguration graphs appeared in the context of the irreducibility of Glauber dynamics for graph colourings; see \cite{jerrum, vigoda}.
+It was later studied by Cereceda, van den Heuvel and Johnson \cite{CHJ06, CHJ06a} who proved some results on the connectivity of reconfiguration graphs.
+Bonsma and Cereceda \cite{BC09} also considered bounding the diameter of (the components of) $R_k(G)$ for arbitrary graphs $G$ by obtaining a polynomial bound (in the order of $G$) whenever $k = 3$ and a superpolynomial bound (in the size of $G$) whenever $k \geq 4$.
+This line of research was continued by other researchers where a polynomial bound on the diameter of $R_k(G)$ is sought for every $k \geq 4$ and every graph $G$ belonging to some special graph class such as, for example, chordal and chordal bipartite graphs \cite{BJLPP14}, graphs of bounded treewidth \cite{bonamy13} and graphs of bounded maximum average degree \cite{bousquet11}.
 Reconfiguration problems corresponding to decision problems other than graph colourings have also been the subject of much attention; see \cite{nishimura, He13} for excellent surveys on the topic.

+Our purpose in this note is to give a significantly shorter proof of the aforementioned result in \cite{bousquet11} due to Bousquet and Perarnau.